chzbrgr71/container-hackfest/README.md

 # Azure Container Hackfest - Building cloud native applications using Kubernetes

 This repo contains materials for the Azure Container Hackfest event series.
-This includes attendees lab guides, slides, and source code.
+This includes attendees challenge guides, slides, and source code.

 Locations: